esilberw/raytracingproblem.github.io/README.md

 <center><img src="/Assets/rightMove.png" width="400" height="200" /><br><span>Figure 1: the representation of (U, V) in a square example</span></center>

+### Reaching a final state

+We can simulate the initial transition to the first state of the machine by projecting the ray at the position that represent the input of the Turing Machine.
+In other words, we can simply aim the ray at the first complex box of our system.
+To simulate the transition to a final state, we simply designate a state box to be the final state.
+Therefore, if the ray doesn’t reach this final box, the input coordinates are rejected, while if the ray does reach the final box, the input coordinates are accepted.

 ## Implementation

+Here is a small preview environment that models what the complex boxes systems described earlier.
+It shows the left and right shifts operations on a simplified Turing machine as well as the system of mirrors that we must construct to simulate such operations using a ray of light in an optical system.

 <iframe src="https://codesandbox.io/embed/d85szx?view=preview&expanddevtools=1"
      style="width:100%; height: 500px; border:0; border-radius: 4px; overflow:hidden;"